5-semesterprojekt/Backend/README.md

 ```console
 yarn start
 ```
-You can make youre own website or use our frontend that we have developed along with this backend. you can use our frontend from here https://github.com/5-semesterprojekt/Frontend.git
+You can make your own website or use our frontend that we have developed along with this backend.
+You can get our frontend from here https://github.com/5-semesterprojekt/Frontend.git

 <br>